Turquoise Hill Continues To Surprise Us In Q3

 Concentration:

 Concentration is the process used to separate solid minerals from mined raw material.
 In case of copper and gold, the process separates mineral extracts from mined ores.
-The efficiency of concentration partially depends on the metal grades, because the throughput of concentration is passed on for smelting process and minerals like copper require about 30-70 percent metal content for smelting.
+The efficiency of concentration partially depends on the metal grades, because the throughput of concentration is passed on for smelting process, and minerals like copper require about 30-70 percent metal content for smelting.
 In the case of complex concentrates like copper-gold, the components are separated using metallurgical processing.
 For TRQ, the mineral processing includes the process of concentrating and excludes smelting.

 |